Energy efficient industrial fans

 The European Union has become a global leader in the formulation of regulations governing the efficiency of electric motors placed on the EU market.
 Standard IEC 60034-30 defines the energy efficiency classes for asynchronous motors.
-Regulations (EC) 640/2009 and 04/2014 establish the conditions for the conversion to the new energy-efficient technology.
-IE2 has been in place as the minimum efficiency since 2011.
-January 1st 2015 saw the second stage take effect and only motors in the power range from 7.5 to 375 kW complying with Energy Efficiency Class IE3 will be permitted for line operation in the European Economic Area from that date.
-This is a legal requirement.
+Regulations (EC) 640/2009 and 04/2014 established the conditions for the conversion to the new energy-efficient technology.
+IE2 has been in place as the minimum efficiency since 2011 and 2015 saw the second stage take effect with only motors in the power range from 7.5 to 375 kW complying with Energy Efficiency Class IE3 permitted for line operation in the European Economic Area.

 Fans too have become the subject of regulations governing their efficiency.
-Fan manufacturers must now comply with European Commission regulation (EU) No 327/2011 of 30 March 2011, implementing Directive 2009/125/EC of the European Parliament and of the Council with regard to ecodesign requirements for fans driven by motors with an electric input power between 125 W and 500 kW.
-The objective of these regulations is to achieve by 2020, an energy reduction of some 34TWhrs of electricity, corresponding to over 16,000,000 tonnes of C2.
+Fan manufacturers must now comply with European Commission regulation (EU) No 327/2011 with regard to ecodesign requirements for fans driven by motors with an electric input power between 125 W and 500 kW.

 The costs of inefficiency